UVADS/DS-3001/03_Github/Github Lab.md

 7. Have separate Rscript or Rmarkdown files for each visualization.

-8. Submit to collab the URL for the orginal(origin) repo.
+8. Submit to the link to the repo in which you approved the pull requests.